gabrielmj33/gametrack/docs/use-cases.md

 5. The system grants access to the user's account.

 **Alternative Flows:**

-- If the provided email or password does not match the stored credentials, the system displays an appropriate message.
+* If the provided email or password does not match the stored credentials, the system displays an appropriate message.

 **Postconditions:**

-- The guest is authenticated and logged in to the account.
+* The guest is authenticated and logged in to the account.

 **Related Requirements:**

-- FR-002
+* FR-002

-### UC-012 - View User Profile

-**Actor:** Guest, User, Administrator

-**Goal:**
-- View a user's public profile.

-**Preconditions:**
-1. None.

-**Main Flow**
-1. The actor searches for a GameTrack user or accesses a GameTrack profile URL.
-2. The system searches for the requested user profile.
-3. The system displays the user's public profile.

-**Alternative Flows:**
-- If the requested user does not exist, the system displays an appropriate error message.

-**Postconditions:**
-- The actor can view the requested user's public profile.

-**Related Requirements:**
-- FR-014

-### UC-016 - View Discussion

-**Actor:** Guest, User, Administrator

-**Goal:**
-- View a Discussion in comunity tab

-**Preconditions:**
-- Have the link of the post or access by the comunity tab

-**Main Flow:**
-1. Guest, user or admin access the comunity page
-2. Click in the post
-3. Access the poost

-**Alternative Flows:**
-1. Access a URL of that post has been deleted
-2. Return a error

-**Postconditions:**
-- Access the post

-**Related Requirements:**
-- FR-015

-### UC-003 - Manage Account
+### UC-003 — Manage Account

 **Actor:** User, Administrator